Lars27110/VainSabers-Quest/README.md

 # VainSabers-Quest

-### THIS PORTAGE WAS CARRIED OUT WITH THE AID OF AI FOR GUARANTEED SPEED!
+### THIS PORTAGE WAS CARRIED OUT WITH THE HELP OF AI FOR GUARANTEED SPEED!
 VainSabers is a blursaber mod for beat saber, like ReeSabers but worse.

 VainSabers asset creation` is the unity project used to create the asset bundle used, and also has some code adapted from the mod to help visualize stuff.